kytart/unionCollege_introToRobotics_finalProject/README.md

-# unionCollege_introToRobotics_finalProject
+# Union College: CSC-325-01 Intro to Robotics Class - Final Project

-Final project for Intro to Robotics class at Union College.
-It's a ROS package that makes a turtlebot act like a dog, taking voice commands and visually recognising objects to fetch.
+A ROS package that makes a turtlebot act like a dog, taking voice commands and visually recognising objects to fetch.